DOME-Marketplace/integration-guide/README.md

 | scorpio-broker-aaio | https://github.com/FIWARE/helm-charts/tree/main/charts/scorpio-broker-aaio  |
 | scorpio-broker      | https://github.com/FIWARE/helm-charts/tree/main/charts/scorpio-broker       |

-To have a starting point, the [this](./config/accessnode.yaml) minimal config reduces the configuration to items that are likely changed by integrators.
+To have a starting point, the [this](./config/accessnode.yaml) minimal config reduces the configuration to items that are likely to be changed by integrators.
 Blockchain connector fields present int this file are:

 | Key                                                    | Comment                                                                                 | Default Values                                                     |